-In the process they will create a unique and ever-changing world.
-This process is made of scenarios (each taking about 2 hours playing) and there are more than 90 included.
-Most of the times you will be fighting monsters of all sorts exploring dungeons of all sorts.
+In the process, they will create a unique and ever-changing world (it’s a legacy board game).
+This process is made of scenarios (each taking about 2 hours playing – ideal for one sitting) and there are more than 90 included.
+Most of the time you will be fighting monsters of all sorts exploring dungeons of all sorts.

 There are very complex game mechanics running behind all this – too complex for the scope of this article.
 Let’s just say this game requires a lot of dedication and study just playing the game – but it gives one of the best board games experience in return.
-It’s high price tag is well justified by everything that is in the big box (and there are a lot of things in there) and the hours of enjoyable quality gameplay you get out of it.
+Its high price tag is well justified by everything that is in the big box (and there are a lot of things in there) and the hours of enjoyable quality gameplay you get out of it.

 Twilight Struggle: The Cold War

-(2-3 hours, complex)
+(2-3 hours, fairly complex)

-Players take turns – for a maximum of 10, when the game ends (if neither wins sooner).
-Each turn, player draws an event card, which are based on historical events.
-Based on cards, player has three options:
+Players take turns – for a maximum of 10 when the game ends (if neither wins sooner).
+Each turn, a player draws an event card.
+Those are based on historical events.
+Based on cards, the player has three options:

 If the card is associated with the opponent, you can still go through with the event (if you think it’s beneficial, of course) or attempt to advance in the Space Race.

-Scoring is based on the influence (presence, domination and control) in regions.
+Scoring is based on the influence (presence, domination, and control) in regions.
 Not all regions are equally valued – controlling Europe wins the game outright, for example.

 The 7th Continent

-(20 hours, very complex)
+(20 hours, medium-complexity)

-As the name suggests, the new world is gigantic to explore (it’s called continent, not island after all) and the game can take a lot of time to finish, so it’s not for the casual player.
+As the name suggests, the new world is gigantic to explore (it’s called a continent, not an island after all) and the game can take a lot of time to finish, so it’s not for the casual player.
 It even has the save game feature, but it can take up to half an hour to remove all the elements properly (and then another half to set it up again).
 I’d suggest buying a spare table instead.

-- For cooperative saving of lives: Pandemic, Sherlock Holmes.
+- For cooperative crime-solving: Sherlock Holmes.

-- For an epic adventure: Gloomhaven, The 7th Continent.
+- For an epic adventure: Gloomhaven.